SAP-samples/teched2025-XP260/exercises/ex0/README.md

 Check User Role Collections in the SAP BTP cockpit for Bob, Alice, and David.

 Select a user.
-On the right frame check the role collections assigned.
+In the right frame, check the role collections assigned.
 - Check if bob.support and alice.support are assigned to the role collection 'Incident Management Support'.
 - Check if david.admin is assigned to the role collection 'Incident Management Admin'.